 The portable S2 certificate, « Entitlement to scheduled treatment », authorizes you to travel to another EU or European Economic Area (Iceland, Liechtenstein, and Norway) member state to receive medical care.
 It means that your care will be covered as provided by local law and according to local rates.
 Indeed, you will receive the same care as members of the local social security system.

 You will need to apply for this document (S2 form) from your local health insurance fund in France.
-Your application must be sent along with a detailed medical certificate issued by your designated primary care physician specifying:
+Your application must be sent along with a detailed medical certificate issued by your designated primary care physician (doctor registered in France or doctor registered in the EU/EEA/Switzerland), specifying:

 - your medical condition,